Skip to main content

 They also issued 46,000 warnings to businesses violating guidelines and published nearly 7,000 public consumer warnings on company profiles.

 That’s why I advocate a low-key response.
+Sanctions are common and often automated, so it is best not to risk scrutiny.
 Don’t stand out with huge interventions or attempt to ‘game the system’ for a big advantage.
 Just move with the herd and make small but meaningful adjustments that mitigate the risk of their their more harmful policies and processes.

 In 2025 TrustPilot made two positive changes.
-First, they updated the process for reporting reviews by allowing retailers to provide more detailed explanations.
+First, they updated the process for reporting or escalating reviews for deletion by allowing retailers to provide more detailed explanations.

-Second, they stopped automatically prompting every unverified reviewer to provide proof of purchase.
+Second, they stopped automatically prompting every unverified reviewer to provide proof of purchase immediately.
 This is good.
-The TrustPilot dispute team can’t possibly understand every business and product on the platform, so they often approved incorrect or fabricated evidence.
-By only asking for evidence of a purchase when it is needed they lighten their workload and reduce unnecessary errors.
+The TrustPilot dispute team can’t possibly understand every business and product on the platform, so they often approved incorrect or fabricated evidence without checking it properly.
+By only asking for evidence of a purchase when it is required they can focus their attention and do a better job.

-Once you get past their sales pitch TrustPilot don’t attempt or pretend to be a partner or ally, and that’s fine, as long as you know what you’re buying.
-Once we accepted that TP was a tool and not a friend, we made peace with being strategic, selective, and just a little bit subversive when required.
+Once we accepted that TP was a tool and not a friend or ally, we made peace with being strategic, selective, and just a teeny bit subversive when required.

 • Use their tools, but don’t overpay unless you need to